mattweidman/LSTM-Generative-and-Discriminative/README.md

 This is similar to the generative adversarial network (GAN) developed by Goodfellow et al, 2014.

-Code for creating and training LSTM's is in LSTM.py.
+Code for creating and training LSTM's is in LSTM.py and LSTM_layer.py.
 Testing code is in generator.py, but this file will later contain code for the generative network.

 So far, this program only uses numpy, not theano or tensorflow.